-Rules International Arbitration
+Rules Applicable to International Arbitration Cases

 Definitions and Scope of Application

-- For purposes of these Rules:
+- For the purposes of these Rules:

 - “Rules” means these Rules of International Commercial Arbitration of the CAM Santiago;

-- “Judicial Authority” means an organ in the state judicial system of a country; and
+- “Judicial Authority” means an organ in the State judicial system of a country; and

-The Arbitration Agreement must be set down in writing.
-The Agreement will be understood to meet this requirement when it is contained in a document signed by the parties or in an exchange of letters, telexes, faxes, telegrams, e-mails or other means of telecommunication that leave a record of the agreement.
+The Arbitration Agreement must be set in writing.
+The Agreement will be understood to meet this requirement when it is contained in a document signed by the parties or in an exchange of letters, telexes, faxes, telegrams, e-mails or other means of telecommunication which leave a record of the agreement.

-Such arbitration will be conducted according to these Rules, save as amended by the parties.
+- The arbitration indicated in a letter as. above is an international commercial arbitration.
+Such arbitration will be conducted according to these Rules, unles amended by the parties.

 Notifications and Time Limits